luntergroup/octopus/README.md

 $ octopus -R hs37d5.fa -I NA12878.bam
 ```

-Note octopus automatically detects the samples contained in the input read file and will jointly call all samples present by default, to restrict calling to a single sample in this case it is required to explicitly specify which sample to use:
+Note octopus automatically detects the samples contained in the input read file and will jointly call (see below) all samples present by default, to restrict calling to a single sample in this case it is required to explicitly specify which sample to use:

 ```shell
 $ octopus -R hs37d5.fa -I multi-sample.bam -S NA12878